The last (plastic) straw: Who's banning them?

 London City Airport

-London City Airport announced in February that it had removed all plastic straws from all its food and drink outlets.
+In February 2018, London City Airport announced that it had removed plastic straws from all its food and drink outlets.

 It claims to be the first UK airport to implement the plan which "is helping to reduce the amount of plastic waste".